 - (a) The student shall be allowed extra time in which to complete their thesis or make amendments following initial examination.
-The Board of Examiners shall decide upon the length of time permitted, taking into account the extent of the circumstances, agreeing an extension to the period of registration where required. - (b) Where extenuating circumstances arise during the viva examination, such as unexpected illness, and the examination is adversely affected, the student shall be allowed to be examined or re-examined, as if for the first time.
-Where extenuating circumstances arise prior to the viva starting, it should be rescheduled, preferably giving at least 24 hours notice to avoid unnecessary disruption of travel arrangements for external examiners.
+The College Research Degrees Board shall decide upon the length of time permitted, taking into account the extent of the circumstances, agreeing an extension to the period of registration where required. - (b) Where extenuating circumstances arise during the viva voce examination, such as unexpected illness, and the examination is adversely affected, the student shall be allowed to be examined or re-examined, as if for the first time.
+Where extenuating circumstances arise prior to the viva voce starting, it should be rescheduled, preferably giving at least 24 hours notice to avoid unnecessary disruption of travel arrangements for external examiners.